giuraionut/task-manager/README.md

 Now you should have 3 images, for frontend, backend and for mongo and 3 containers for each of them, and the application should run.

 ## Project details

-# MongoDB
+# MongoDB and Spring
 * MongoDB is a document-oriented database, also known as *NOSQL* database.
 Mongo uses **JSON** document structure with optional schemas.
 * Mongo's synergy with Spring is great.
 Interacting with the database through *repositories* is really simple and intuitive.
   ```
   Integer countByResponsibleIdAndIsPrivateAndIsOpen(String responsibleId, Boolean isPrivate, Boolean isOpen);
   ```
-  *The snippet above does exactly what you think it does: it returns the sum of all documents by *responsibleId* that have the *isPrivate* and *isOpen* fields set either true or false and
+  * The snippet above does exactly what you think it does: it returns the sum of all documents by *responsibleId* that have the *isPrivate* and *isOpen* fields set either true or false.
+It is that simple to create your own custom methods if you want to interogate the database for specific data.
+  * Also you already have a lot of methods for interogation which saves so much time.

+* Spring is a Java framework that can be used by any Java application.
+You can read more about it here: [Spring](https://spring.io/).

+# Angular
+* Angular is a powerful JavaScript framework.
+You can read more about it on the official website: [Angular](https://angular.io/).